 Like we touched on earlier, the U.S. Bureau of Labor Statistics believes the cloud will continue to play a large part of the accounting process to make the grunt work more automated.
 So what does that mean for the future of the industry?
 There's accountants out there that might think this threatens the field and will result in a reduction of billable, service hours.

 Technology is constantly evolving, and with it comes changes to how people work.
-Instead of it being a threat to accountants, change the perception and use it to your advantage.
-Rather than using your valuable skills and knowledge to code transactions and create PDF income statement reports, this can give accountants the time to strategize and offer expert advice for their clients.
+Rather than being a threat to accountants, cloud-based technology provides greater opportunity.
+Rather than using valuable skills and knowledge to code transactions and create PDF income statement reports, accountants have more time to strategize and offer expert advice for their clients.

 All you have to do is take the initial steps!
 Give it a try, sign up for a trial to see how our system can automate your business and give you more time to to help your clients and their businesses scale and prosper.